Canada's Got Talent season 2: Semi-finals

 The semi-finals and final were broadcast through three episodes, two semi-finals and one finale.
 Judges could still end a performance early with three X's.
 The acts competed for two judge votes that send them straight to the finals, and the rest compete for a Canada-wide vote that dictates the rest of the finalists.
 The judges were asked to express their views on each act's performance.
 Phone lines, Twitter, Facebook, texting and online voting platforms opened for a one-hour after all acts performed.
 The public voted for the act they thought was the best.
 Voters could submit a total of fifty votes (ten in each platform).
 After the votes were counted, the act that polled the highest number of public votes, automatically was placed in the final.
 The judges then chose between the second and third most popular acts, with the winner of that vote also gaining a place in the final.
 All other acts were then eliminated from the competition.

+The Finals

+The acts who made it through the semifinals have a final shot at performing once again, and all of the acts competed for a Canada-wide vote that determined the winner of the season.
+This round has been broadcast live, and the winner is revealed at the end of the episode.